FamiiPamungkas/mat-dashboard-angular/README.md

 ## Build

-Run `ng build --base-href /<project-name>/` to build the project.
+Run `ng build --base-href /<project-name>/ --configuration <environment>` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 create .htaccess file in root of project :